vgreen7/ebtsnowiq/SA Login and Navigation.md

 ## Login <a name="Login"></a>

-The login screen below allows Supervisor users to enter into the SnowIQ Supervisor Application.
+The login screen below allows Supervisor users to enter into the SNOWiQ Supervisor Application.
 Click the 'Login' button to be re-routed to enter the assigned userame and password for the application.